abhiTronix/vidgear/docs/gears/streamgear/params.md

 ### Supported Encoders and Decoders

 All the encoders and decoders that are compiled with FFmpeg in use, are supported by WriteGear API.
 You can easily check the compiled encoders by running following command in your terminal:

+!!! info "Similarily, supported demuxers and filters depends upons compiled FFmpeg in use."

 ```sh
 # for checking encoder